ahillss/ReverseEngineeringNotes/README.md

 ## (Hex) Editor

-Note when modifying binary files, you cannot move around blocks of instructions, as it will throw off memory offsets used in the instructions.
+* when editing instructions, blocks of instructions cannot be just moved around because memory offsets used to refer to locations within the program will be made invalid

 ### [HT](https://github.com/sebastianbiallas/ht)